ErBishalBudhathoki/Chess-with-Knight/README.md

 ## Learn More

-This is just a demo but with heroku its not performing optimally.
-If you run the code in your system then it will work all fine.
+This is just a demo but with small screen its not performing optimally.
 For now check here: https://chess-knight-target-game.herokuapp.com/

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).